-- They allow blocks of code to become re-usable on multiple templates.
+- Create blocks of code which are re-usable on multiple Templates.

-Properly created containers control how the fields from the content will display on a page, so content publishers don't have to worry about coding or CSS styling of the content.
-Content Publishers simply contribute content by filling out each field available on the content type, and as the content is saved it displays on the page with the appropriate styling for that content type.
+Properly created containers control how the fields of each Content Type display on the Page (including whether or not each field of the Content Type is displayed at all).
+This ensures that content contributors don't have to worry about coding or CSS styling, and that all content of the same Content Type is displayed in the same way (even on multiple different pages).
+Content contributors simply contribute content by filling out each field available on the Content Type, and when the content is added to a Page it displays with the appropriate styling and selected fields for that Content Type.

 There are two basic types of containers in dotCMS:

 - Zero Content Containers do not have Content Types assigned to them.

 - Content Containers allow content creators to add Content of certain Content Types to them.